maeveowens02/tarot-spot/README.md

 # tarot-spot
-a tarot drawing site with emphasis on self help and love
+my first project. a tarot based site that includes oracles and music